bdhamilton/askesis/journal.md

 ## June 5, 2024

+## 11pm

+Finished a total rewrite of the calendaring code using one loop instead of three.
+Definitely an improvement, though I'm still a little worried about the number of nested if-clauses in there.

+### 8am

 The most complicated logic in this app so far is writing the calendar.
 Here is a high-level outline to clarify the steps I'm taking.

 In server.js: